purushothdl/nginx-testing/README.md

 ## Lessons Learned

-- **NGINX Mastery**: Configured routing, load balancing, and Lua-based JWT validation—debugging those “location not allowed” errors was a grind!
+- **NGINX Mastery**: Configured routing, load balancing, and Lua-based JWT validation—debugging those "location not allowed" errors was a grind!
 - **Microservices**: Built clean, dependency-injected services with FastAPI and a domain-driven vibe.
 - **JWT Auth**: Got the hang of token signing/verification and passing user context securely.
 - **Docker Compose**: Orchestrated multiple services like a pro—load balancing in action was dope.